Mc-Zen/tidy/src/tidy-parse.typ

     )
   )
 }

+/// Evaluate a docstring description (i.e., a function or parameter description)
+/// while processing cross-references (@@...) and providing the scope to the evaluation
+/// context.
+///
+/// - docstring (string): Docstring to evaluate.
+/// - parse-info (dictionary): Object holding information for cross-reference processing
+///        and evluation scope.
 #let eval-docstring(docstring, parse-info) = {
   let scope = parse-info.scope
   let content = process-function-references(docstring.trim(), parse-info)
   eval(content, mode: "markup", scope: scope)
+}

+/// Count the occurences of a single character in a string
+///
+/// - string (string): String to investigate.
+/// - char (string): Character to count.
+The string needs to be of length 1.
+/// - start (integer): Start index.
+/// - end (end): Start index.
+If `-1`, the entire string is searched.
+/// -> integer
+#let count-occurences(string, char, start: 0, end: -1) = {
+  let count = 0
+  if end == -1 { end = string.len() }
+  let i = 0
+  while i < end {
+    if string.at(i) == char { count += 1}
+    i += 1
+  }
+  count
 }

 /// Parse a function docstring that has been located in the source code with given match.